WHY IS A VOCATIONAL EXPERT COMING TO MY HEARING?

 HIRE AN ATTORNEY WITH EXPERIENCE TO HELP YOU

-LEARN ABOUT THE LAWYERS AT OUR LAW FIRM
+LEARN ABOUT OUR SSD LAW FIRM

 For example, Andria Summers can help you with your Medicare plan.
 Likewise, she has also won thousands of SSD cases.
 Ms. Summers is an expert in understanding your medical issues.

 Dianna Cannon also has many years of experience helping her clients win benefits in court.
 She has been an attorney for thirty years.
 During that time, she has won thousands of hearings.
 Ms. Cannon also has licenses in a number of states.
 For example, she has law licenses in California, Utah, and Washington State.
-Additionally, Brett Bunkall has experience helping people obtain their benefits.
-Also, he has a license to practice law from the Idaho State Bar Association.

-HIRE US TO WIN YOUR SSD CASE IN YOUR STATE
+HIRE US TO WIN YOUR SSD BENEFITS

 As SSD lawyers, the law we practice is federal law.
 Federal law is the same throughout the country.
 Therefore, we can represent you wherever you live.
 We represent clients in many states, including Nevada, Utah, Idaho, Colorado and California.
 Find out more about:

 Also, find answers to your questions about the wait time for the SSA’s decision.
 We offer a “no win, no fee” payment policy.
 This means that you will only pay an attorney fee if we win your case.
-Learn more information about attorney fees.
+Learn additional information about attorney fees.
 Everyone on our legal team are Social Security law experts.
 You can trust us to help you win benefits if you are not able to work.

 HIRE US BECAUSE WE KNOW HOW TO QUESTION THE VOCATIONAL EXPERT